simidt/pdf-utils/README.md

 ## Development
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and uses yarn as a package manager.
-Styling is done via Tailwindcss (https://tailwindcss.com/) and PDF operations are performed using PDF-LIB (https://pdf-lib.js.org/).
+Styling is done via [Tailwindcss](https://tailwindcss.com/) and PDF operations are performed using [PDF-LIB](https://pdf-lib.js.org/).
 ### Installing and running
 Run `yarn install` to install all dependencies for this project and `yarn start` to start the development server listening on `localhost:3000`